DSU-Digital-Sound-Design/f-25-DAD-422-Audio-Production-III/content/lectures/week-3/stereo/_index.md

 ![](soundstage.png)

 {{% note %}}
 An effective stereo soundstage will position sounds within this space.
-Sounds will seem to come from behind the speakers, between them, and in front of them.
+Listeners will perceive the sounds from behind the speakers, between them, and in front of them.

 Remember, this concept only exists when sitting in the sweet spot listening to loudspeakers, not headphones.
 {{%/ note %}}